 The purpose for this community space parallels that expressed by UWF Professor Emeritus Ray Oldenburg in his writings, including The Great Good Place: Cafés, Coffee Shops, Bookstores, Bars, Hair Salons, and Other Hangouts at the Heart of a Community, 1999; and, Celebrating the Third Place: Inspiring Stories about the "Great Good Places" at the Heart of Our Communities, 2001.

-Student and faculty art is displayed on the walls.
+Art is displayed on the walls.
+A three panel LED exhibit by alumnus Xynn Tii occupies a prominent space.
 Additionally, a built-in case displays faculty print publications as well as popular magazines.

 Click on the photos below for a larger view.